 Tony Cook was born and raised in rural central Illinois.
 His father Terry was an avid railfan and model railroader and Tony grew up surrounded by trains.
 Tony’s first train trip was on Gulf, Mobile & Ohio and the Milwaukee Road from his home in downstate Illinois to Milwaukee, where his father was working for Walthers in the late 1960s.
 An avid collector, Tony documents model railroading’s past with his HO-Scale Trains Resource collection of websites.

 Tony’s past efforts include handing marketing and public relations for Union Station Kansas City, where he served for a dozen years before moving to rail publishing.
 In 2011, Tony became involved with another White River Productions publication, Model Railroad News, which he continues to edit to this day.
+Tony is also editor of HO Collector, which launched in 2017.
 In 2014, Tony joined the staff of Railroad Model Craftsman when WRP acquired that title.
 News gathering remains a strong part of Tony’s interest in the hobby and he brings this to RMC, providing “Receiving Yard” content each month.
 Tony also oversees the “Railbooks” and “Test Track” columns.

 In addition to trains, Tony also enjoys electronics, cars, broadcasting, and farming.
 Tony lives in rural Missouri in a 100-year-old home he’s renovating and helps with a friend’s cattle farm in his spare time.
 Railroad Model Craftsman has been part of Tony’s life since he has been able to read and he enjoys being part of the contemporary editorial staff.